 Very early on in the search for a knowledge storage solution, XML showed itself to be a very appropriate choice.
 The main benefit of XML is the ability of the programmer to define their own tags.
 Where the tags that exist in HTML have been defined by the W3C, the tags that XML uses are completely dependent on what type of data is to be stored in the XML document or what the XML document is supposed to represent.
 This made XML an obvious choice for storing a collection of related material that could represent the knowledge a system has.
 When the decision to use XML was made, it was necessary to find a parser that could take data in an XML document and build an internal data structure that could represent the knowledge stored in it.

 There are many parsers that exist for both MATLAB and for C++, so this first part was not a problem.
 The harder part of this is that in order for the robot to learn, there has to be a way to take any additional knowledge attained while running and store it in the XML file.
 This created the need for an XML generator.
 This was harder to find.
 The issue was that the parser had to convert data into the same structure that the generator would use to build the new XML file.
-There were implementations of parsers that could also generate new XML documents from the data that was parsed but while robust, they included unnecessary functionality that made the surprisingly simple interaction required much more complicated.
+There were implementations of parsers that could also generate new XML documents from the data that was parsed but, while robust, they included unnecessary functionality that made the surprisingly simple interaction required much more complicated.
 This prompted the creation of a custom parser and generator.
 This custom solution allowed for streamlining of the process to include only the functionality that was required by the knowledge representation system.

 The parser functions by reading through an XML file that represents a collection of concepts and building a graph from the file.
 For the most part, the tags in the XML file represent concepts and sub-concepts.
 There are two special tags that represent other properties of the objects in the file; specifically they represent references to other objects that an object needs to have access to.
-The first of these is the reqgrp tag.
+The first of these is the reqgrp (required group) tag.
 This tag lets the parser know that the data contained in this tag represents a list of other objects that are required for this object to be valid.
-This is a way to check if a word is representing a given concept by ensuring that the sentence the word is in contains the other required concepts.
-The second tag is req which represents an item in a reqgrp.
+This is a way to check whether a word is representing a given concept by ensuring that the sentence the word is in contains the other required concepts.
+The second tag is req (required, or required concept) which represents an item in a reqgrp.
 The content of this tag is the name of the required concept.
-The tag must also contain at least one attribute called parent who's value is the name representing the parent of the required concept.
-This is necessary as there are some concepts that have the same name but can be placed underneath many root concepts.
+The tag must also contain at least one attribute called parent whose value is the name representing the parent of the required concept.
+This is necessary as there are some concepts that have the same name but can be placed under many root concepts.
 For example color is in the descriptor concept and the value concept.
 The parent attribute ensures that the appropriate required concept is selected.
 Figure 5.1 shows a sample of XML code and figure 5.2 shows the graph that is built from that sample.

 Figure 5.1